All community decisions should consider the impact on the family.

 County Planning Commission meets on the 2nd Thursday after the first Monday, at 9 a.m., and again 2 weeks later on Thursday at 1 p.m., in the Hearing Room.

-City Council – meets every Tuesday, 6 p.m. in the City Hall at Redwood Plaza, 11707 E. Sprague
+City Council – meets every Tuesday, 6 p.m. in the former City Hall location at

 - Attend Local Governing Meetings - City Councils, County Commissioners, School Boards, etc.

 - Voice your opinion by sharing

 your own views on local issues you care about, such as education,

 - Stand up and speak out in a